algorithmiaio/sample-apps/algo-dev-demo/classification-naivebayes-r/README.md

 - Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**

 - Click on **“Add Collection”** under the “My Collections” section on your data collections page.
-Let's name ours "classication-naive-bayes"
+Let's name ours "classication_naive_bayes"

 - After you create your collection you can set the read and write access on your data collection.
 We are going to select **"Private"** since only you will be calling your algorithm in this instance.